DevExpress/devextreme-documentation/concepts/Common/Integration Guides/40 Bind DevExtreme components to GraphQL/40 Bind DevExtreme components to GraphQL.md

             err ? console.log(err) : console.log('server started!')
         })

-    Note: This example uses the [graphql-http](https://github.com/graphql/graphql-http) package to implement a GraphQL API.
+    [note] This example uses the [graphql-http](https://github.com/graphql/graphql-http) package to implement a GraphQL API.
 There are other ways to use GraphQL with Express.js.
 See [the official GraphQL tutorial](https://graphql.org/graphql-js/running-an-express-graphql-server/) for more information.

 3. GraphQL needs a [schema file](https://graphql.org/learn/schema/) to understand the data that it serves.